Advertiser Disclosure

 You’ll also accumulate Aeroplan points as per your fare rules and distance flown.

-With fixed-credit Flight Passes, the amount of SQD awarded will be the average value per segment, minus any government-imposed taxes and fees, such as airport improvement fees, security fees, immigration fees, etc. These will vary depending on your origin and destination each time you use a pass.
+With fixed-credit Flight Passes, the amount of SQD awarded is the average value per segment, minus any government-imposed taxes and fees, such as airport improvement fees, security fees, immigration fees, etc. These will vary depending on your origin and destination each time you use a pass.

 Some Flight Passes come with additional fees during peak travel periods.
 Therefore, before purchasing a Flight Pass, be sure to read the terms and conditions to make sure you understand the entire scope of what you’re buying.

 Depending on the Flight Pass you purchase, you can generally change or cancel your flights for a fee.
-Again, the terms and conditions will clearly state these rules, so make sure you’re comfortable with them before you buy your Flight Pass.
+Again, the terms and conditions for each product clearly state these rules, so make sure you’re comfortable with them before you buy your Flight Pass.

-Lastly, as of January 2024, you’ll earn both eUpgrades and Status Qualifying Miles for eligible Flight Pass activity as part of your Core Benefits.
+Lastly, you’ll earn both eUpgrades and Status Qualifying Miles for eligible Flight Pass activity as part of your Core Benefits.
 This means that each time you complete an eligible Flight Pass activity, you’ll get a boost of eUpgrades and SQM.

 Using eUpgrades with Flight Passes

 An important consideration with Flight Passes is that eUpgrades can be used with all Flight Pass bookings.
-The amount of eUpgrades required to upgrade to a higher class of service depends on the fare class of the Flight Pass you purchase.
+As a reminder, the amount of eUpgrades required to upgrade to a higher class of service depends on the booking class of the Flight Pass you purchase.

 In the above chart for eUpgrades required for travel to North America and Sun destinations, note that the amount of eUpgrades needed to upgrade to business class varies widely both between and within booking classes.